 - Fragrance- this may sound a little strange, but there has been some research, which suggests that if you wear a certain fragrance when revising you should wear it during the exam as it will help with memory recall by association.
 Although the science is a bit suspect, even if it has some truth, aromatherapy and nice smells have been shown to put people in a more relaxed mood which may be useful when going into a stressful exam.

 - Take a chill pill before the test (well, not literally)

 - Relax - the majority of students taking the PCAT pass first time.
 The minority who fail, usually have a proper excuse for not passing i.e. they did not have the correct resources, they had an adverse event which affected study performance, turned up late etc. The fact that you have bought this book means that you are less likely to be in that minority group.

-A key area students have highlighted to us which raises their anxiety is before the exam and during lunch, make sure you talk to relax yourself, talk about anything but not about the exam.
+A key area students have highlighted to us which raises their anxiety is before the exam and during lunch, make sure you talk to relax, talk about anything but not about the exam.
 There's really nothing to be gained from seeing how others did and you are prohibited from talking about specifics.
-Talked with other candidates mostly to relax yourself and briefly take my mind off the test.
-If someone does say something that leads you to believe that you missed a question or did poorly, relax, they have as much chance at being wrong as you do. after Even if you are 100% sure you got a question wrong, it is inevitable you will get at least one wrong!
+Talked with other candidates mostly to relax and briefly take my mind off the test.
+If someone does say something that leads you to believe that you missed a question or did poorly, relax, they have as much chance of being wrong as you do. after Even if you are 100% sure you got a question wrong, it is inevitable you will get at least one wrong!
 But it's over and can't be changed.
 If you let your confidence take a hit at lunch it will not be a pleasant afternoon session.
 Do your best while you are taking the exam and don't worry about it afterwards.

 What to bring and what to leave behind